The great expectations

 The artists in general, even “successful” ones, tend to be rather chaotic in comparison to people from other professions.
 At the same time, there is always some kind of calming pattern to be found in any art.
 As a true Libra, I strive toward balance and neatness, but whenever I try to bring sense and order into my life and work, I never really seem to succeed in doing so.
 The “hateful” enemies - procrastination and escapism - always seem to get the better of me.
 And while this can be very frustrating when you’re trying to capitalize on your work and talent, I’m guessing this is the way it has to be, after all.

 Now is the time for big decisions.
-Setting an itemized list of things that you will, or at least are hoping to achieve this year.
-The time for recapitulation of things done in the one before.
+Setting an itemized list of things that you will, or at least are hoping to achieve, this year.
+The time for recapitulation of things done in the year before.
 Calculating your moves and resources.
 While this might have a certain soothing ring to it, it can also face you with your obvious limitations and the harsh reality.
 After all, you can’t plan everything (or anything, for that matter).
 That being said, perhaps it’s best to simply sit back and just enjoy the ride.
 In the end, this might prove as the New Year's decision. :)